 Above command create enabled managed service account as Engg-Service2

 If you try to run Test-ADServiceAccount cmdlet to test managed service account created above (Engg-Service2), it will print a warning message as below

 Test-ADServiceAccount -Identity "Engg-Service2"

-The output of the above command show a warning message as below
+The output of the above command shows a warning message below

 To avoid the above warning message, we need to specify computer which computer can request and access passwords using